 Notwithstanding the revised dumping margin calculation for Siemens Guangzhou, Siemens Jinan and Siemens Wuhan, in accordance with s.
 269TDA(3), the Commissioner has terminated the investigation so far as it related to China because of the finding that the total volume of goods exported at dumped prices from China was negligible.
+See Termination Report 219 (TER 219) on the Commission website.

-4.6.4 The Commission's approach in the SEF
+6.6.4 The Commission's approach in the SEF